IAFF 6378: State and Society in Modern Egypt

 - Dates Abroad (tentative): May 31 - June 12, 2020

 - Destination: Tel Aviv, Israel

 - Instructor: Rhea Siers

-Using Israel as a case study, the class will examine how the cyber domain has impacted national security priorities, strategy, and planning.
-The course will also examine the role of cyber in conflict, including Israel’s “cold cyber conflict” with Iran.
+Using Israel as a case study, this class will examine how the cyber domain has impacted national security priorities, strategy and planning.
+The course will also focus on the role of cyber in conflict, including Israel’s “cold cyber conflict” with Iran.

-We will analyze how cyber technology has fueled the growth of Israel’s global security and economic relationships.
-The case study approach will allow us to examine cyber strategy through a review of Israeli cyber deterrence and resilience.
+Students will analyze how cyber technology has fueled the growth of Israel’s global security and economic relationships.
+A case study approach in a review of Israeli cyber deterrence and resilience.

 Students will be offered a pre-departure component providing them an introduction to cyber issues and national security; no previous class is required.
 For students with previous experience, they will find this an excellent follow up to previous classes or